Which would you prefer: to get rid of flies or allow them to buzz around in your truck to distract you and potentially lead to an accident?

 Here is our list of methods to get rid of flies:

-Ever since we became homeless, we have rejoiced over the fact that we haven't had to use any insecticides in our home on wheels.
+When we were homeless, we rejoiced over the fact that we never used any insecticides in our home on wheels.

 Before you use it, though, we must offer the disclaimer that it is only to be used in areas or on surfaces that will not be harmed when using it.

-We keep a spray bottle of ordinary rubbing alcohol (70%) in the truck that Mike drives for his trucking company so that we can clean our glasses and the laptop computer monitor (via handkerchief).
+We kept a spray bottle of ordinary rubbing alcohol (70%) in the truck that Mike drove for his regional trucking company so that we could clean our glasses and the laptop computer monitor (via handkerchief).